-Upon completion of this offering, we will have [•] ordinary shares outstanding, assuming the underwriters do not exercise their over-allotment option to purchase additional ordinary shares.
-All of the ordinary shares sold in this offering will be freely transferable by persons other than by our "affiliates" without restriction or further registration under the Securities Act.
+Upon completion of this offering, we will have [•] ordinary shares outstanding.
+All of the ordinary shares sold by the selling shareholders in this offering will be freely transferable without restriction or further registration under the Securities Act.
 Sales of substantial amounts of our ordinary shares in the public market could adversely affect prevailing market prices of our ordinary shares.
-Prior to this offering, there has been no public market for our ordinary shares.
-We are applying to list our ordinary shares on the NYSE American, but we cannot assure you that our application will be approved or a regular trading market will develop.
-We cannot guarantee that we will be successful in listing our ordinary shares on the NYSE American; however, we will not complete this offering unless we are so listed.